knobs-dials/unicode-tool/font/convert/README.md

-These are *veery basic basic) written in fontforge's own scripting language.
+These are (very basic) scripts written in fontforge's own scripting language.

 As mentioned in the files themselves, you can run these like